 For example, I always have planning after school on Tuesday.
 By the time I pick up my boys, get home, cook supper, eat, clean up, do my daily cleaning job, and spend time with my family, I have about 1 hour of time to do something on my to-do list.
 I’m not going to schedule something like painting a room on Tuesdays.

 It is important to remember that you are human.!
 You can only get done so much in one day.
-Don’t over-schedule yourself so that you leave no time for relaxing, spending quality time with your family, or sleeping a full 8 hours.
+Don’t over-schedule yourself.
+Remember to leave time for relaxing, spending quality time with your family, and sleeping a full 8 hours.
 Only schedule for each day what you can realistically get done.

 After you schedule it, forget it – until it is time to do it!
 Don’t worry all week about whether you will get everything on your to-do list done.
 Look at your planner each day to remind yourself what your day entails.
 Focus on what you need to get done and have time to get done TODAY.

 Another example of scheduling and forgetting is my Deep Cleaning Schedule for the Whole Home.
-I created that schedule so that you don’t have to worry and stress about what needs to be cleaned throughout the year.
+I created that schedule so that you don’t have to worry and stress about what you need to clean throughout the year.
 I laid out the different chores that should be done around the home each year and distributed them throughout the year.
 Go check out that schedule to help relieve some stress of figuring out what chores should be done when.

 Try some of these out the next time you’re feeling stressed, or to avoid from getting stressed.
 Have you tried any of these ways to relieve stress already?
 Or do you have another method for relieving stress that works for you?